 While these are only educated guesses about the future and the year to come, at TEQ we agree with these predictions so much so that, as you will see below, each one actually represents an area of focus for our business.

 Sustainability.
-Taking our commitment to incorporate a wide variety of renewable, sustainable, biodegradable and recycled plastics into our packaging solutions to the next level, we developed TEQethylene™, a 100% recyclable medical packaging solution that uses proprietary blend of High Density Polyethylene (HDPE) in combination with adhesive coated TYVEK®, a breathable HDPE thermoplastic lidding developed by DuPont™.
+Taking our commitment to incorporate a wide variety of renewable, sustainable, biodegradable and recycled plastics into our packaging solutions to the next level, we developed TEQethylene™, a 100% recyclable medical packaging solution that uses proprietary blend of HDPE in combination with adhesive coated Tyvek®, a breathable HDPE thermoplastic lidding developed by DuPont™.

 New Barrier/Coating Packaging Technologies.
 When TEQ was recently challenged to come up with a packaging solution for single serve, disposable communion cups that not only prevented leakage but also increased the shelf life of the product.
 TEQ developed a packaging solution using a barrier material that combined PET, EVOH and PE to provide the necessary structure, as well as moisture and oxygen barriers, dramatically increasing the package with shelf life more than four times that of the previous packaging.